Meet Newcomerstown's Sarah Swigert - NewsBreak

 Sarah, please tell us where you grew up, attended school, school activities, and your family ties to Newcomerstown.

 “I grew up in Moon Twp. near Pittsburgh, PA.
 In high school I participated in clubs including the Key Club, Hasty Pudding Society, & German Club.
-I also performed in musicals each spring, either in the orchestral pit or in the ensemble and was a four-year member of the marching & symphonic band.
+I also performed in musicals each spring, either in the orchestral pit or in the ensemble and was a four-year member of the marching and symphonic band.
 During my senior year I attended Saturday classes and earned my EMT-B license for my senior project.
-I had a terrific group of friends and loved high school.

 I always knew I wanted to go to college, but really did not know what I wanted to do as a career.
 Following high school graduation, I attended Allegheny College, and it proved to be a great fit for me.
 It was a difficult school academically and it stretched me.
-My major was Psychology with a minor in German.
+My major was psychology with a minor in German.
 Lifelong friends were made, and I had the opportunity to study abroad twice, the fall semester of my sophomore year in Germany, and a summer semester after my junior year in Austria.
-I enjoyed Greek life and rushed Kappa Kappa Gamma and still visit and stay connected with many of my sisters.

 “I met my husband, Matt, through my cousin.
 We crossed paths several times when I visited Newcomerstown and eventually, we started dating.
 We got engaged in the spring before I graduated from Allegheny.
 Knowing that we would be married made it easier to narrow my search for employment to this area.
 Matt was established with a good job, and owned land where he planned to build a house one day.
 We first lived on College Street and after our son, Ethan was born in 2006 we moved to Booth acres for a slightly larger house with a bigger yard.
 In 2010 our twins, Andrew & Evan were born.
 Five years later, we broke ground and built the house on the hill we had dreamt of.

-Our boys keep us busy with sports!
-They love all things outdoors including hunting, fishing, camping & riding ATVs.
-We have a loyal Labrador, Boone and cat named Henry who thinks we work for him.
-This spring acquired seven chickens and are anxious for them to start paying rent by way of laying eggs!
+Our boys keep us busy with sports.
+They love all things outdoors including hunting, fishing, camping and riding ATVs.
 We are active members of the Presbyterian Church in Coshocton where I am an elder and recently finished a term on session.
-In the fall, I will begin leading a Sunday School class for adults.
-I love spending time together as a family, sitting down together in the evening for dinner (when we are all home at the same time!) and traveling.
+In the fall, I will begin leading a Sunday school class for adults.
+I love spending time together as a family, sitting down together in the evening for dinner (when we are all home at the same time) and traveling.
 We have great friends we get together with regularly and I also like painting, baking, and reading.”

 What was your career before starting at Quanex?